Indoor vs. Outdoor Grill: Which Is Better?

 The Pros & Cons of Indoor Grills

 Indoor grills, like this popular model from Hamilton Beach ($90), allow you to whip up burgers, steaks and grilled vegetables without leaving your kitchen.
 We recommend indoor grills for anyone who doesn’t have enough space for an outdoor grill.
 They may leave something to be desired in terms of smoky flavor; however, they make up for it with a variety of other benefits.
+(Here are the best smokeless indoor grills, according to our Test Kitchen.)

 - Compact and portable